<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3248926035247507&amp;ev=PageView&amp;noscript=1">

 The Journalism Department offers practical news experience and academic preparation for students entering the workforce or seeking transfer to four-year institutions.
-We offer both AA and AA-T degrees that provide foundational training in journalism.
 Our journalism students embrace multimedia as an essential part of storytelling.

 Taking journalism courses or majoring in journalism can help you sharpen your skills in critical thinking, analysis, research, public speaking, marketing and of course — writing.